infinum/ios-handbook/Custom xcconfigs files for dummies.md

 - add all of the above to your project
 	- I would suggest adding those by _drag'n'drop_ so that when _Xcode_ asks you for which _target_ you want to add those _unselect all targets_.
-- add all of the custom xcconfig files to your build configurations
+- add all of the custom _xcconfig_ files to your build configurations
-	- _select project_
+	- select _Project_
-	- _select Info_
+	- select _Info_
 	- _Configurations_
 		- add custom config files

 		![](/img/xcconfig_tutorial/step_5_1.png)

 - select _project_ - _Build Settings_ (__All__ + __Levels__)
 ![](/img/xcconfig_tutorial/step_5_2.png)